-Leicester City Women v Aston Villa Women
+Villa leave it late to beat Leicester

 Booking

-Shania Hayles (Aston Villa Women) is shown the yellow card for a bad foul.
+Hannah Hampton (Aston Villa Women) is shown the yellow card.